GA Advocates Oppose Trump Privatization Plan

 Key Takeaways:

-• Sixteen general aviation (GA) advocacy groups formally opposed President Trump's plan to privatize the FAA's air traffic control (ATC) system, signing a letter to that effect.
+• Sixteen general aviation (GA) advocacy groups have formally opposed President Trump's plan to privatize the FAA's air traffic control (ATC) system.

-• The groups argue that privatizing ATC would "devastate GA" and would not achieve the desired goals of efficiency and technological improvements, contrasting it with the current U.S. system which they deem the world's best.
+• The groups argue that privatizing ATC would "devastate GA" and would not achieve efficiency or technological improvements, stating the current U.S. system is the world's best and benefits all stakeholders.

-• The letter requests ample opportunity for all stakeholders and citizens to carefully review, analyze, and debate any proposed legislation concerning changes to ATC governance and funding.
+• The letter concludes with a request for extensive review, analysis, and debate among all stakeholders and citizens regarding any proposed legislation to change ATC governance and funding.

 See a mistake?
 Contact us.